 Floating balance movements began appearing in mechanical clocks in the early 1950s.
 The floating balance has distinct advantages over pendulum clocks.
 It is robust, dependable and not susceptible to disturbance.
 It will tolerate being out of level unlike pendulum clocks which must be on a level surface.

 This Hermle movement was taken out of a Dugena 1960s vintage Mantel clock and is otherwise unmarked.
 The seller advised that it loses time and might just require a simple adjustment.
 This is code for, “it’s worn out”.
-The clock has been completely disassembled, cleaned, reassembled, oiled and tested.
-My hope is that I have eliminated friction loses in the trains.
+The clock has been completely disassembled, cleaned, reassembled, oiled and tested. have I have eliminated friction loses in the trains.
+Not sure, but let’s see.

 To function correctly the balance wheel rotates back and forth and maintains the steady beat of the clock through a pallet fork assembly.
 There is a speed adjustment and after adjusting it enough it becomes clear that the problem is within the balance wheel itself since it continues to run slowly.